oracle-quickstart/oci-hpc/documentation/README.md

 # Documentation

-The below section willl guide the user through the stack deployment steps and usage:
+The below section willl guide the user through the stack deployment steps and usage.

-* [Prerequisites.md](/documentation/Prerequisites.md): what is required before the cluster deployment.
+> [!WARNING]
+> Don't forget to complete all the [prerequisites](/documentation/Prerequisites.md) before starting any configuration or deployment.

 * [Setup.md](/documentation/Setup.md): how to configure and deploy the cluster.
 * [UserGuide.md](/documentation/UserGuide.md): how to use the cluster.
 * [Background.md](/documentation/Background.md): technical information on the infrastructure.